-The sections below are in roughly the order I started them - see the alpha sorted web sites at the bottom of the page for the complete list.
+The sections below were roughly in the order I started them but have now been ordered by urgency - see the alpha sorted web sites at the bottom of the page for the complete list.

 See this for a quick, printable overview of cold stuff: Quick Summary of Current Human Cooling Options

 Click on a subheading to expand or collapse a section.

 I always thought it was a bit odd to have a personal web site but it is probably the most convenient way for me to summarise everything.
 The following info is in some sort of logical order.
 On the lighter side, I feel like Geoffrey Palmer should be asking me questions on "Grumpy Old Men" - on the more serious side there is this soapbox effort from my Sydney Futurists web page:

 "This group has been more than ten years in the making.
 Since I first started getting actively involved in Cryonics (Cryonics Association Of Australasia) I have become convinced that it is not sufficient to just want to have an extended, wonderful life for myself.
 It was clear that for my personal dreams to have any chance of success that there would have to be some preconditions.
 If I could not extend a vigorous and worthwhile life in the current instance, and I eventually required a Cryonic Suspension, then if there was going to be any chance of a reanimation of my frozen self in the future, then that was going to require, at least, an advanced technological civilisation that was capable of the reanimation.
 That fundamental requirement raises issues that go beyond issues of immediate self-interest.